OpenSourceKyle/OpenSourceKyle.github.io/content/pages/me/personal-insights-cheatsheet.md

 ---
-title: "Personal Insights Cheat Sheet"
+title: Cheatsheet of my Personality and Romantic Traits
 date: 2024-10-09
+tags:
+  - personal
+  - personality
+  - tests
-description: "A detailed cheat sheet including astrological insights, MBTI, love languages, Big Five traits, and more."
+description: A detailed cheat sheet including astrological insights, MBTI, love languages, Big Five traits, and more.
-tags: ["personal"]
+image: /images/page.jpg
+image_caption: This should be updated eventually
 ---

-This is a cheatsheet for me, of common personality traits, that I have been asked in various settings.
+This is a cheatsheet of my common personality traits that I have been asked in various settings: whether friends, dates, work collegues, or even strangers.
+I noticed this as a pattern, so I am highlighting the various insights for conversational purposes only.
+Most, if not all, of these are generally pseudoscience but are fun and interesting nonetheless.

-### Summary of Key Characteristics:
+## Summary of Key Characteristics
 - **MBTI Focus Areas**: Leadership, strategic communication, personal growth through exploration.
 - **Big Five Personality Traits**: Outgoing, ambitious, highly conscientious, and open, with a direct approach in social settings.
 - **Love and Relationships**: Physical touch and quality time are key to feeling connected.
 Highly compatible with partners who value intimacy and shared experiences.